-From the Connecticut Bridge Association:
+From the Connecticut Bridge Association

 Special Offer for Non-Members

-Sectional, STaC and Unit-wide Game Results
+Sectional, STaC and Regional Results

 The Kibitzer Newsletter

-The Kibitzer is the quarterly newsletter of the Connecticut Bridge Association.
+The Kibitzer is the newsletter of the Connecticut Bridge Association.
 It contains interesting articles on a wide variety of bridge-related subjects, as well as the results of Sectional tournaments and special games.
 We hope you will enjoy the articles and other information contained in it.
-If you have any comments, or wish to contribute an article, please contact the Kibitzer Editor, Robin Sanders.
+If you have any comments, or wish to contribute an article, please contact The Kibitzer Editor, Robin Sanders.

 The Kibitzer is published in PDF format.
 To view it you must have Adobe Acrobat Reader (or other PDF reader, such as Foxit) installed on your computer.
 To download a free copy of Adobe Acrobat Reader, click here.